google/comprehensive-rust/src/modules/filesystem.md

 # Filesystem Hierarchy

-The module content can be omitted:
+Omitting the module content will tell Rust to look for it in another file:

 ```rust,editable,compile_fail
 mod garden;
 ```

-The `garden` module content is found at `src/garden.rs`.
+This tells rust that the `garden` module content is found at `src/garden.rs`.
 Similarly, a `garden::vegetables` module can be found at `src/garden/vegetables.rs`.

 The `crate` root is in: